 - Lack of high quality free and commercial themes.

-Joomla is another free and open source CMS that bloggers can use to publish their content.
+Joomla is another free and open-source CMS that bloggers can use to publish their content.
 The PHP based CMS, Joomla runs smoothly on most of the web servers and is easy to customize.
-Joomla offers wide range of plugins and templates to help you customize your site easily.
+Joomla offers a wide range of plugins and templates to help you customize your site easily.

 - Joomla is user friendly.